 Dr Laura Muir, Associate Professor

-Laura’s research is focussed on user-centred design of information systems and services.
+Laura’s research is focused on user-centred design of information systems and services.

 (email@example.com | @iLauraMuir)